-Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.

 James Bond goes on his first ever mission as a 00.
 Le Chiffre is a banker to the world's terrorists.
 He is participating in a poker game at Montenegro, where he must win back his money, in order to stay safe among the terrorist market.
 The boss of MI6, known simply as M sends Bond, along with Vesper Lynd to attend this game and prevent Le Chiffre from winning.
-Bond, using help from Felix Leiter, Mathis and having Vesper pose as his wife, enters the most important poker game in his already dangerous career.
+Bond, using help from Felix Leiter, Mathis and having Vesper pose as his partner, enters the most important poker game in his already dangerous career.
 But if Bond defeats Le Chiffre, will he and Vesper Lynd remain safe?
 Written by

 812 of 1,099 people found this review helpful.